KushalRegmi61/unsupervised-learning/README.md

-# Week 10: Unsupervised Learning and Market Basket Analysis
+# Week 10: Unsupervised ML Techniques

 This repository contains implementations of unsupervised learning techniques and association rule mining, applied to both numerical and mixed-type datasets.